- Honors Program

 - Become a strong candidate for prestigious fellowships such as the Truman and Udall Scholarships.

-- Receive a stipend of $3,000 to cover food, public transportation, dry cleaning and other basic needs.
+- Receive a stipend of up to $3,000 to cover food, public transportation, dry cleaning and other basic needs.

-Any Honors student interested in civic engagement, governance, public policy, human rights, non-profit work or leadership should apply.
-A wide range of opportunities exists for all UD majors since The Washington Center has connections with over 1,000 organizations and due to the vast network of UD alumni in D.C.
+- Any Honors student interested in civic engagement, governance, public policy, human rights, non-profit work or leadership should apply.
+A wide range of opportunities exists for all UD majors.

 - Sophomores and juniors are eligible and exceptional first-year students will be considered.

 - Preference will be given to students who are engaged leaders in the UD community and demonstrate a commitment to a future career in public service.

 - Applicants must be in good standing with the University Honors Program.

 The DC Flyers application is available on-line through the University Honors Program Porches tab.

 - Interviews for the DC Flyers Program 2017 will take place on Saturday, November 12, 2016.
 You must be available for an interview if you would like to be a member of the 2017 cohort.